Life is so very different in Argentina than where I live, on the concrete island of Manhattan, in New York City.

 The second email is the kind that sustains me.

-My goal is to stimulate Reiki practitioners to think about what we are doing, because that’s part of what health care professionals and the public will look for when we speak to them.
-They want to see that we are thoughtful about what we are doing, and that we are sensitive to how our practice looks to them as they consider it from the outside, a different angle than most of us have considered.
+My goal is to stimulate Reiki practitioners to think about what we’re doing, because that’s part of what health care professionals and the public look for when we speak to them.
+They want to see that we are thoughtful about our practice, and sensitive to how Reiki practice appears to them as they review it from the outside, a different angle than most of us have considered.

 We need to carry our practice, and ourselves, with professionalism and Reiki poise.